 More than 115 academic programs are offered in nine colleges and schools (arts and sciences, business, nursing, law, dental, medicine, pharmacy, OT, PT and other health professions, graduate school, and adult learning and degree completion).
-Average class size is 22, with an 11:1 student-to-faculty ratio.
 Creighton study abroad programs take students to more than 50 locations around the world annually.

 Omaha, with a metropolitan area population of nearly 1 million, is Nebraska’s largest city.
 It is located on the western bank of the Missouri River, which serves as the Nebraska-Iowa border.
 The city is the major urban area between Chicago and Denver and between Kansas City and Minneapolis.
 Creighton’s 139-acre campus is within walking distance of downtown and riverfront business, sports/recreational, cultural and entertainment districts.
 Creighton also is conveniently located close to hotels and the airport.

 Omaha is on a number of “best” lists, as reported by the Greater Omaha Economic Development Partnership.
 These include No. 1 in the Top 10 Best American Cities to Work in Tech (Wallethub.com, 2015); Top 10 Cities for New College Grads (SmartAsset, 2015); The Best Cities to Find a Job in 2016 (ZipRecruiter); and The 5 Best Big Cities (Best in the Midwest) (Time.com/money, 2015).